Charlie Kirk, who helped build support for Trump among young people, dies after campus shooting

 “Or are we going to learn from what I call the MAGA doctrine?
 The MAGA doctrine, which is a doctrine of American renewal, revival, one that America is the greatest country in the history of the world.”

-Thomas Beaumont in Des Moines, Iowa, and Joey Cappelletti, Brian Slodysko and Matt Brown in Washington contributed to this report.
+Thomas Beaumont in Des Moines, Iowa, Joey Cappelletti, Brian Slodysko and Matt Brown in Washington and Hillel Italie in New York contributed to this report.